jamesjuett/examma-ray/README.md

 npx uuid > content/eecs280w21final/secret
 ```

-You can put this file wherever you want.
+You can put this `secret` file wherever you want.
 The `gen.ts` script reads it in and passes it as part of the generator configuration.
-Make one for each exam you give (**one** for the "overall exam" - not one for each student, and not one for each window during which you offer the exam).
 Keep it secret (e.g. don't check it in to a public repo - though you probably don't want all your exam questions public anyway!).
-Do **not** change it once you've generated/distributed an exam - you need it to match students' exams when they're turned in.
+Do **not** change it once you've generated/distributed an exam.
+You may create a new secret for each exam, or reuse the same secret for several exams.

 Now you're ready to generate exams!